apache/incubator-datalab/README.md

 Prerequisites:

 DLab can be deployed using the following two methods:
- - IAM user: DLab deployment script can be executed on local machine and will use IAM user permissions to create resources in AWS.
+ - IAM user: DLab deployment script is executed on local machine and uses IAM user permissions to create resources in AWS.
- - EC2 instance: DLab deployment script can be executed on previously prepared EC2 instance with attached IAM role.
-Deployment script will use the attached role to create resources in AWS.
+ - EC2 instance: DLab deployment script is executed on EC2 instance prepared in advance and with attached IAM role.
+Deployment script uses the attached IAM role to create resources in AWS.

 **'IAM user' method prerequisites:**

  - IAM user with created AWS access key ID and secret access key.
-These keys will be provided as arguments for deployment script and will be used for getting permissions to create resources in AWS.
+These keys are provided as arguments for the deployment script and are used to create resources in AWS.
  - Amazon EC2 Key Pair.
-This key will be used for accessing all DLab instances.
+This key is system and is used for configuring DLab instances.
- - All actions in this [policy](#AWS_SSN_policy) should be assigned to IAM user in order to deploy DLab:
+ - The following IAM [policy](#AWS_SSN_policy) should be attached to the IAM user in order to deploy DLab.

  **'EC2 instance' method prerequisites:**

  - Amazon EC2 Key Pair.
-This key will be used for accessing all DLab instances.
+This key is system and is used for configuring DLab instances.
- - EC2 instance where DLab deployment script will be executed.
+ - EC2 instance where DLab deployment script is executed.
- - IAM role with such [policy](#AWS_SSN_policy) attached should be assigned to the EC2 instance.
+ - IAM role with the following IAM [policy](#AWS_SSN_policy) should be attached to the EC2 instance.

  **Optional prerequisites for both methods:**

   - VPC ID.
-If you already have VPC created, you can provide VPC ID for deployment script and all DLab instances will be deployed in this VPC.
+If VPC where DLab should be deployed is already in place, then "VPC ID" should be provided for deployment script.
+DLab instances are deployed in this VPC.
   - Subnet ID.
-DLab will deploy SSN node and user's Edge nodes in this subnet.
-This parameter also can be provided for deployment script.
+If Subnet where DLab should be deployed is already in place, then "Subnet ID" should be provided for deployment script.
+DLab SSN node and users' Edge nodes are deployed in this Subnet.

- DLab Policy
+ DLab IAM Policy
  <a name="AWS_SSN_policy"></a>
 ```
 {